-With today’s blog entry I’m hoping to encourage some open-ended dialogue on best practices for DB2 database administration.
-Give the following questions some thought and if you’ve got something to share, post a comment!
+With today’s blog entry I’m hoping to spark some ideas on best practices for DB2 database administration.
+Give the following questions some thought.

 What are the things that you do, or want to do, on a daily basis to manage your database infrastructure?

 What things have you found to be most helpful to automate in administering your databases?
 Yes, I know that all the DBMS vendors are saying that they’ve created the “on demand” “lights-out” “24/7” database environment, but we all know that ain’t so!
 So what have you done to automate (either using DBMS features, tools, or homegrown scripts) to keep an eye on things?

 How have you ensured the recovery of your databases in the case of problems?
 Application problems?
 Against improper data entry or bad transactions?
 Disaster situations?
 And have you tested your disaster recovery plans?
 If so, how?
 And were they successful?

 What type of auditing is done on your databases to track who has done what to what data?
 Do you audit all changes?
 To all applications, or just certain ones?
 Do you audit access, as well as modification?
 If so how?

 How do you manage change?
 Do you use a change management tool or do it all by hand?
 Are database schema changes integrated with application changes?
 If so, how?
 If not, how do you coordinate things to keep the application synchronized with the databases?

 What about DB2 storage management?
 Do you actively monitor disk usage of your DB2 table space and index spaces?
 Do you have alerts set so that you are notified if any object is nearing its maximum size?
 How about your VSAM data sets?
 Do you monitor extents and periodically consolidate?
 How do you do it… ALTER/REORG?
 Defrag utilities?
 Proactive defrag?

 Is your performance management set up with triggers and farmed out to DBAs by exception or is it all reactive, with tuning tasks being done based on who complains the loudest?